microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting.md

     *pip install -r ./environment_setup/requirements.txt*

 3. Configure your Azure ML Workspace for the project.
-    - **Hint:** Add workspace details through Azure DevOps pipeline variables
+    - **Hint:** Add workspace details through Azure DevOps pipeline variables.
     - **Hint:** Add workspace details in config.json.
-You can download it from portal too
+You can download it from portal too.

 4. Now that you have environment setup, explore the python files in the following order to train an ARIMA forecasting model

-    1. Workspace.py to setup connection with your Azure ML service workspace
+    1. Workspace.py to setup connection with your Azure ML service workspace.

-    2. AcquireData.py to get daily transactions data from AdventureWorks
+    2. AcquireData.py to get daily transactions data from AdventureWorks.

     3. TrainOnLocal.py to train the model local.
-Explore and run transactions_arima.py file to understand how ARIMA model is built
+Explore and run transactions_arima.py file to understand how ARIMA model wass built.

-    4. EvaluateModel.py to evaluate the model
+    4. EvaluateModel.py to evaluate the model.

-    5. RegisterModel.py to register the model with Model registry
+    5. RegisterModel.py to register the model with Model registry.

     6. ScoreModel.py for scoring/forecasting using the trained model.

-    7.  deployOnAci.py to deploy the scoring image on ACI
+    7.  deployOnAci.py to deploy the scoring image on ACI.

     8. WebserviceTest.py to the ACI deployment/endpoint.